It’s that time of year again when things

 Empty collected water out of all the wheelbarrows, old tires, buckets, planters, and any other spots where rainwater may collect.

 Empty and refill kiddie pools, bird feeders, pet dishes, etc., with fresh water.

 Fill in low-lying areas.
-After the snow and ice melt, fill in any sinkholes and ditches that might collect water during a rainfall.
+After the snow and ice melt, fill in any sinkholes and ditches that might collect water during rainfall.